daooshee/ReReVST-Code/UI/README.md

-Code for the multi-style interpolation UI (in the supplementary video)
+### Code for the multi-style interpolation UI (in the supplementary video)

+I will clean it this summer